|

 One of the greatest examples of this was my fear of commitment and marriage.
 This may sound strange but, as a result of my surgery, I gained a new perspective on life and love that I never understood before.
 That said, Robyn (my wife) and I just celebrated our 2nd anniversary and we just welcomed our first child, Ethan, into the world.
 Needless to say, I have never been happier.

-Adam and Ethan Pick
+Adam Holding Ethan Pick

 Me and Ethan (My 4-Month Old Son)